Trade in Human Capital: A Quantitative Theory of Economic Growth and the Import of Higher Education

 (with Piyusha Mutreja, Wei Xiao)

-Even though urban bias in resource allocations, wherein governments neglect their rural population in favor of urban residents, is often considered as a crucial concern in autocratic states, empirical evidence on existence of such a bias remains limited.
-In this paper, using micro data on firms from urban and rural areas of China, we measure the extent and patterns of urban bias in capital allocation.
+While urban bias in resource allocation, wherein governments neglect their rural population in favor of urban residents, is often considered as a crucial concern in autocratic states, empirical evidence on existence of such a bias remains limited.
+In this paper, we use micro data on firms from urban and rural areas of China to measure the extent and patterns of urban bias in capital allocation.
 First, we find that urban firms appear to have cheaper access to capital.
-Second, this urban-rural gap is primarily driven by state-owned enterprises, suggesting that allocation choices by the state, as opposed to investment constraints faced by private rural enterprises, represent the more relevant factor for the underinvestment of capital in rural areas.
-Exploiting the regional variation across Chinese prefectures, we also document how the urban-rural gap in capital allocation varies across important market and political factors, such as the level of financial development, the geographic proximity of the urban area to centers of power, and the level of state control over the local economy.
+Second, this urban-rural gap is primarily driven by state-owned enterprises, suggesting that allocation choices by the state, as opposed to investment constraints faced by nonstate rural enterprises, represent the more relevant factor for the underinvestment of capital in rural areas.
+Exploiting the regional variation across Chinese prefectures, we also document how the urban-rural gap in capital allocation varies across important market and political factors, namely, the level of financial development, the geographic proximity of an urban area to the centers of power, and the level of state control over the local economy.

 Colonial Origins and the Persistence of Customary Land Tenure